NCAR/wrf_hydro_docker/training/Croton/README.md

 **Step 1: Open a terminal or PowerShell session**

-**Step 2: Pull the wrfhydro/training Docker container for the desired code version** Each training container is specific to a release version of the WRF-Hydro source code, which can be found at https://github.com/NCAR/wrf_hydro_nwm_public/releases.
+**Step 2: Pull the wrfhydro/training Docker container for the desired code version**

+Each training container is specific to a release version of the WRF-Hydro source code, which can be found at https://github.com/NCAR/wrf_hydro_nwm_public/releases.

 Issue the following command in your terminal to pull a specific version of the training corresponding to your code release version.
-In this example, we will pull the training container for v5.0.x.

-`docker pull wrfhydro/training:v5.2.x`
+`docker pull wrfhydro/training:v5.2.0-rc1`

 **Step 3: Start the training Docker container**

 Issue the following command in your terminal session to start the training Docker container.

-`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.2.x`
+`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.2.0-rc1`

 **Note: Port forwarding is setup with the -p 8888:8888 argument, which maps your localhost port to the container port.
 If you already have something running on port 8888 on your localhost you will